apache/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 remap configuration file (:file:`remap.config`) is reloaded.
 This is an optional entry point, which takes no arguments and has no return value.

+Generally speaking, calls to these functions are mutually exclusive.
+The exception is for functions which take an HTTP transaction as a parameter.
+Calls to these transaction-specific functions for different transactions are not necessarily mutually exclusive of each other.

 Types
 =====